Duxah/FreePCB-2/README.md

 * You can disable JPEG images from being inverted when printed.
 For example, when you have a background scheme in JPEG format, you can make yourself a dark theme by inverting the colors of the picture (menu File-> Polyline picture-> Invert).
 In the PDF print dialog box, check the Disable inversion of pictures checkbox, in this case there will be no color inversion in the PDF file

 * Multiple PCB files can be attached to a single schematic file.
 You can even assign an individual PCB file to each page.
-The settings are in the File-> Netlist Settings menu
+The settings are in the **File -> Netlist Settings menu**

 * Improved switching of active page.